AndersKouru/Math-Primes-equation-functions-f/README.md

-# hello-world
+# Math-Primes-equation-functions-f
- I like to program in Python 3.7
+    I like to program in Python 3.7 antaldagar (= number of days) was origonally written in Swedish (sorry), but it is a file that is included, in some of my other Astronomy projects, for calculation of sun, moon, planet positions ect.

+    Horner